ME30 Years old, shared Belgian and Dutch nationality. Living in Sweden. Fluent in Dutch and English, intermediate Swedish, basic French.

 Have given workshops on Unreal Engine 3 to game development studios who had just acquired the engine: Vstep, Playlogic, Starbreeze.

-I run one of the most popular and most referenced Unreal Engine 3 tutorial websites, with up to 250.000 visitors a year, and wrote extended tutorials for magazines like Game Developer Magazine
+I run one of the most popular and most referenced Unreal Engine 3 tutorial websites, with 5 million pageviews so far, and wrote extended tutorials for magazines like Game Developer Magazine

 I have written two books.
 One on the games industry and one on level design.
 I self-published these and managed the entire process on my own.

-Produced long and in-depth training DVDs for the Unreal Engine.
+Produced long and in-depth training DVDs for the Unreal Engine - 27 hours in total.
 Wrote a long Unreal Engine 3 tutorial for Game Developer Magazine.